 For centuries, people with Down syndrome have been alluded to in art, literature and science.
 It wasn’t until the late nineteenth century, however, that John Langdon Down, an English physician, published an accurate description of a person with Down syndrome.
 It was this scholarly work, published in 1866, that earned Down the recognition as the “father” of the syndrome.
 Although other people had previously recognized the characteristics of the syndrome, it was Down who described the condition as a distinct and separate entity.

 In recent history, advances in medicine and science have enabled researchers to investigate the characteristics of people with Down syndrome.
 In 1959, the French physician Jérôme Lejeune identified Down syndrome as a chromosomal condition.
 Instead of the usual 46 chromosomes present in each cell, Lejeune observed 47 in the cells of individuals with Down syndrome.
 It was later determined that an extra partial or whole copy of chromosome 21 results in the characteristics associated with Down syndrome.
-In the year 2000, an international team of scientists successfully identified and catalogued each of the approximately 329 genes on chromosome 21.
+In the year 2000, an international team of scientists successfully identified and cataloged each of the approximately 329 genes on chromosome 21.
 This accomplishment opened the door to great advances in Down syndrome research.

-There are three types of Down syndrome: Trisomy 21 (Nondisjunction), Translocation and Mosaicism.
+There are three types of Down syndrome: Trisomy 21 (Nondisjunction), Translocation, and Mosaicism.

 Trisomy 21 (Nondisjunction)